jamiephan/HeroesOfTheStorm_TryMode2.0/MODDING.md

 Select Custom Script:
 ![](https://i.imgur.com/CYPtAdg.png)

-And Type in the Heroes Code you want, Please also do check the parameter type and adding a semi-colon at the end (Note: It can also include the varables from Sc2Editor, such as `lv_*` for local variable and `gv_*` for global variable):
+And Type in the Heroes Code you want, Please also do check the parameter type and adding a semi-colon at the end (Note: It can also include the variables from Sc2Editor, such as `lv_*` for local variable and `gv_*` for global variable):
 ![](https://i.imgur.com/ZXAT6DT.png)

-If you attempt to save the SC2Mod file (the one you currently opening in SC2Editor, not the gaalxy file), it most likely complain and won't let you save:
+If you attempt to save the SC2Mod file (the one you currently opening in SC2Editor, not the galaxy file), it most likely complain and won't let you save:
 ![](https://i.imgur.com/8mMezMF.png)

 To able to save the SC2Mod file, append `//` before the custom script: